kencochrane/docker-digitalocean-ansible/README.rst

 docker-digitalocean-ansible
 ===========================
-Ansible script for creating the docker image on digital ocean
+Ansible script for creating the ubuntu 13.10 64bit docker image on digital ocean

 Prerequisites